zaida04/116-uv/README.md

 You can test it by doing `curl http://localhost`.
 If you want to use the subdomain, you'll need to set up a DNS record to point to your server.

-We use cloudflare, so we set up a `A` record to point to our server.
+We use cloudflare, so we set up a `A` record to point to our server for the `ta-api.trc.lol` subdomain.
+Make sure the cloud is set to orange (that means cloudflare is proxying our records).
 Make sure your SSL setting is set to `Full (Strictest)`.

 ## Deploying Frontend